XD-DENG/Spark-practice/README.md

 421970
 ```

-You may want to take note of that all of Spark’s file-based input methods, including `textFile`, support running on directories, compressed files, and wildcards as well [1].
-For example, you can use textFile("/my/directory"), textFile("/my/directory/*.txt"), and textFile("/my/directory/*.gz").
+You may want to note that all Spark’s file-based input methods, including `textFile`, support running on directories, compressed files, and wildcards as well [1].
+For example, you can use `textFile("/my/directory")`, `textFile("/my/directory/*.txt")`, or `textFile("/my/directory/*.gz")`.
 In our case, the two commands below will help load exactly the same data.

 ```python
 >>> a = sc.textFile("2015-12-12.csv")
 >>> b = sc.textFile("2015-12-12.csv.gz")